sarunia/ESP32_radio_player_v2/README.md

 1. Flash the code to your ESP32 device.
 2. Use **WiFiManager** to set up Wi-Fi connectivity.
 3. Stream internet radio from predefined stations or play audio files from an SD card.
-4. Navigate between menus using the rotary encoders and display.
+4. Navigate between menus using the rotary encoders, OLED display, and IR remote control.

+### IR Remote Control Functions
+The player can be controlled using an IR remote compatible with the **NEC protocol** (38 kHz).
+The following functions are mapped:

+- **Navigation**: Control the player using up, down, left, right arrows on the remote.
+- **Play/Pause**: Use the center or play button to toggle play/pause.
+- **Menu Access**: Use the dedicated menu or home button to enter settings.

 ### Radio Station URLs
 The radio stations are defined in banks, with up to 100 stations per bank.
 You can modify the station list by changing the URLs in the code: